planetary-social/nos/CONTRIBUTING.md

 For now `main` is the main branch and code improvements are made in topic branches that get merged into it.

-1. Fork the repo and create a branch named `initials-topic` or ticket tag like `esw-190`.
+1. Fork the repo and create a branch.
+Use a concise, descriptive name, like `new-notes-available` for a feature, or `fix-home-feed-on-first-launch` for a bug fix.
-2. Make your proposed changes.
-Make sure to test them thoroughly and consider adding unit or integration tests.
+2. Make your proposed changes and test them thoroughly.
+We’d _love_ for you to add unit or integration tests as well.
 3. Open a PR with a short description of what the PR accomplishes, and a link to the corresponding issue.
-4. If possible add screenshots (use shift-command-4-space-click to capture the iOS simulator window).
+4. If your PR contains visual changes, add screenshots or a video.
+In the iOS Simulator, you can use File > Save Screen (⌘S) to take a screenshot or File > Record Screen (⌘R) to take a video.

 A maintainer will review your code and merge it when it has the required number of approvals.

-### Dependency Management
+## Dependency Management

 We prefer to install dependencies using the Swift Package Manager.

-### Releasing
+## Releasing

 We build and release using [Fastlane](https://docs.fastlane.tools).
 You can set up fastlane like this: